mohsenoid/Android-Interview-Questions/KOTLIN.md

 32. #### What are Higher-Order functions in Kotlin?

-    A higher-order function is a function that takes functions as parameters or returns a function.
-For example, A function can take functions as parameters.
+    Higher-order functions in Kotlin are functions that can accept other functions as parameters or return a function.
+They are a fundamental part of Kotlin’s support for functional programming and allow for more abstract and flexible code.

     ```kotlin
     fun passMeFunction(abc: () -> Unit) {